amanchadha/amanchadha/README.md

 🔭 I'm passionate about Artificial Intelligence, Deep Learning, Machine Learning, Computer Vision and Natural Language Processing.
 I have previously worked in the fields of Computer Architecture, Signal and Image Processing, Biometrics and Pattern Recognition.

-💬 My personal mission is to build AI-based solutions that solve a real problem for people around the world.
+💬 My personal mission is to build AI-based solutions that solves a real problem for people around the world and simplifies day-to-day living.

 👯 I am interested in mentoring, coaching and collaborating with people in the field of AI.
 If you have an idea related to my areas of interest and are interested in getting my thoughts or collaborating, feel free to shoot me an email!